0xced/XCDYouTubeKit/README.md

 ## Warnings

-To the best of my knowledge, the only *official* way of playing a YouTube video on iOS is with a UIWebView and the [iframe player API](https://developers.google.com/youtube/iframe_api_reference).
+* XCDYouTubeKit is against the YouTube [Terms of Service](https://www.youtube.com/t/terms).
+The only *official* way of playing a YouTube video inside an app is with a web view and the [iframe player API](https://developers.google.com/youtube/iframe_api_reference).
 Unfortunately, this is very slow and quite ugly, so I wrote this player to give users a better viewing experience.

-Except for live videos, the player uses progressive download.
+* Except for live videos, the player uses progressive download.
 Remember that some restrictions apply if you submit your app to the App Store, as stated in
 [HTTP Live Streaming — Requirements for Apps](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/UsingHTTPLiveStreaming/UsingHTTPLiveStreaming.html#//apple_ref/doc/uid/TP40008332-CH102-SW5):
 > **Warning**: iOS apps submitted for distribution in the App Store must conform to these requirements.
 >